waltforme/random/kubernetes-managedfields/apply_HTTP-PATCH.md

 deployment.apps/nginx-0930 serverside-applied
 I1002 01:55:32.044304 2333767 apply.go:476] Running apply post-processor function
 ```
-We can see an HTTP PATCH is sent to apiserver.
+We can see an HTTP PATCH is sent to the apiserver.

 Check the managedFields.
 ```console